 - The largest overall viscoelastic modulus, whereas the other bubble baths tested were very similar;

 - The second smallest elastic modulus in comparison to the other bubble baths tested;

 - The largest overall difference between the viscous and elastic moduli out of the samples tested.

 In summary, we have investigated the foam strength and interfacial characteristics of five baby bubble baths.
-Bubble bath C had bubbles that maintained this highest rigidity over the time-period of testing, and when viscoelastic data were collected bubble bath C had the largest overall viscoelastic modulus, the largest viscous modulus, and the largest difference between the viscous and elastic moduli.
-Although these results may be coincidental, they may provide a starting point for prediction of foam longevity and allow for rapid screening of solutions to streamline R+D processes.
+Bubble bath C had bubbles that maintained this highest rigidity over the time period of testing, and when viscoelastic data were collected bubble bath C had the largest overall viscoelastic modulus, the largest viscous modulus, and the largest difference between the viscous and elastic moduli.
+Although these results may be coincidental, they may provide a starting point for the prediction of foam longevity and allow for rapid screening of solutions to streamline R+D processes.

 For further information about these tests, or the range of tests that we offer, please contact us.